exasol/power-apps-connector/doc/user_guide/user_guide.md

 ## Next steps

+This completes the setup phase and a brief overview of the actions made available through the connector.

-This completes the setup and we can start using the connector via the connection we made in power apps itself.
+We can now start using the connector via the connection we made in Power Apps itself.

 For this example we'll create a new canvas app from scratch.